AbdelrahmanElmughrabi/Fullstack-assgiment/README.md

 A fullstack web application for browsing, filtering, and viewing details of exquisite engagement rings.
 The app features a modern React frontend with a Node.js/Express backend, real-time gold price integration, and a beautiful, responsive UI.

+Note: This project was a fullstack dev assgiment

 ---

 ## Table of Contents